Last Updated on March 5, 2023 by Paul Guzman

 Here is a post we published a while back about Scale, thrips, diseases, and other insects.
 Insects and Diseases Post.

 Anthracnose (tree blight), rust, and Phytophthora are fungal diseases that sometimes infect this plant.
-It is rare around the southwest but it does happen.
-Spraying with a good fungicide at the first sign of this diseases is your best solution.
-The symptoms are usually slow growing, numerous red spots on foliage.
+It is rare around the southwest, but it does happen.
+Spraying with a good fungicide at the first sign of this disease is your best solution.
+The symptoms are usually slow-growing, with numerous red spots on foliage.

 How to prevent insects and diseases